JCraigWasTaken/ERN-Heroku-Boilerplate/Readme.md

 # Development and Testing Build

 ## Development
-Navigate to the root of the directory and run “npm run dev”.
+- Navigate to the root of the directory and run “npm run devStart”.
 Hit cmd c to end the backend and frontend processes

+- If you are testing new back-end routes, you must add the routes to the devServer/proxy section in the webpack.dev.js file.
+This allows the routes to be accessed in development mode.

+- A favicon can be added by specifiying the image in the webpack.common.js file in the plugins/HTMLWebPackPlugin section.

-## Build Testing
+## Installing Dependencies
-Navigate to the root of the directory and run “npm run build && node server.js”. navigate to localhost:5000 and you should see the application.
-Hit cmd c to end server.js.
+This boilerplate treats the React front-end, and Express back-end as seperate applications.
+Because of this, if you would like to install dependencies specific to the front-end or back-end you must first navigate to their respective folders.

 # Version Control and Deployment
 (see Github Flow https://guides.github.com/introduction/flow/)